Does Your Therapist Ever Get Something Wrong?

 Because talking about your problems in therapy may bring some relief, but it probably won’t change things.

-Enacting something – being in it, in a felt way, such as when you’re feeling hurt or angry towards your therapist – and at the same time, with your therapist’s active participation, being able to slow down, unpick, discuss, resolve, and perhaps forgive the other person and yourself: this is healing.
+Enacting something – being in it, in a felt way, such as when you’re feeling hurt or angry towards your therapist – and at the same time, with your therapist’s active participation, being able to slow down, unpick, discuss, resolve, and perhaps forgive the other person and yourself: this can be healing.
+Deeply, profoundly healing.

 In psychotherapy-speak, we call it ‘enactment*’ and we also talk about ‘rupture and repair’.